LARIAT.NET Wireless Broadband

 Price (Note 1)

-Maximum download speed (Equivalent to cable or telephone company advertised speed claims; see Note 2)
+Bit rate (Equivalent to cable or telephone company advertised speed claims; see Note 2)

 Guaranteed downstream backbone capacity, or Committed Information Rate (CIR; see Note 3)